Israel-IT/dotnet-mockup-be/README.md

 # dotnet-mockup-be

 This is a mock-up project, that will help you to create project from scratch.
-You will need just changed DB provider (by default it uses PostgreSQL) and some configurations like: JWT token lifetime, email credentials etc.
+You will need just changed DB provider (by default it uses PostgreSQL) and some configurations like: JWT token lifetime, email credentials etc. The project implements Multilayer architecture:
+- **DummyWebApp** - Presentation layer
+- **DummyWebApp.BLL** - Application layer
+- **DummyWebApp.DAL**  - Data layer
 #### Notes
 This project uses `StyleCop.Analyzer` library that will help you stick to C# code convention, but **Resharper** should be enabled in your IDE.
 All rules is located in `/Solution.ruleset` ruleset file.
 More information about this library you can find [here](https://github.com/DotNetAnalyzers/StyleCopAnalyzers "here")